Skip to main content

 To train grip without aggravating arthritis, use thicker bars (which reduce grip stress), use lifting straps for heavy pulling, avoid heavy crushing grips when joints flare, and prioritize compound lifts that build forearm work as a side effect.
 Heat, anti-inflammatory care, and gradual progression matter.
 We modify, we do not skip.

 Isometric grip training is holding a contraction without movement, like a dead hang or a heavy farmers carry.
 It builds grip endurance and tendon strength.
-Studies show isometric work has unique benefits for cardiovascular health, including blood pressure reduction.
+Isometric work also benefits cardiovascular health, including lower blood pressure.

 Zone 2 cardio (slow steady aerobic work) supports grip strength indirectly by improving overall recovery, mitochondrial function, and metabolic health.
 It does not directly train grip, but a body with better aerobic base recovers from heavy strength work faster.